Holding onto the feeling

 This time is different.
 I’ll hold onto this feeling.

-Most often, for me at least, the feeling comes after a prolonged period of being responsible for how I spend my time and with whom I spend it.
+For me at least, the feeling comes after a prolonged period of being responsible for how I spend my time and with whom I spend it.
 There’s something in having agency over our lives.
 You become the artist within the infinite playground of planet earth.
 After those sojourns, I hear a few words in my head:

 I’m in flow.
 I want to keep this.